Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Routing, Scheduling, and Risk Minimization

+The edge set \(E = \{(i,j) | \ \forall i \in S \cup M, \ j \in M \cup U\}\): there are edges from the starts to all tasks, from all tasks to the terminals, and between all the tasks.
+The edges are associated with their time and energy costs and the pre-computed real-world paths between two node locations.
+There is an edge between every task node pair in Fig. \ref{fig:graphical_model}, but in practice, we only add an edge if there is a feasible path between two nodes.

-Under this setting, the agents of specie \(v_k\) should start at \(s_k\), follow the edges to visit a subset of task nodes (often together with other agents), and terminate at \(u_k\).
+Under this setting, the agents of species \(k \in V\) should start at \(s_k\), follow the edges to visit a subset of task nodes (often together with other agents), and terminate at \(u_k\).
 As a result, the agent numbers on the edges form a network flow from the start to the terminal nodes in the given graph \(G\).
-Based on the graphical model \(G\) and all the above definitions, a mixed-integer program (MIP) can be formulated.

-Compared to \cite{fu2020heterogeneous}, two major differences in this work are that the nodes and edges are defined for agent species instead of individual agents (there are fewer copies of nodes and edges) and the agent number on an edge is now real instead of binary.
-These changes reduce the graph size and the number of variables and, therefore, decrease the computational cost of the planner.
-However, as the model does not specify variables for individual agents, the MIP outputs agent flow of each specie instead of path plans for individual agents.
-We will discuss algorithms for post-processing the agent flows to get routes for individual agents in Sec. \ref{sec:flow_decompose}.